clintval/nucleic/README.md

 A base substitution spectrum includes the frequency or probability of all transition and transversions in the DNA grammar.
 Including the local context of the base substitution aids in the interpretation of biochemical process and disease etiology.

-This **in-development** library will aid in the construction of spectrums with different local context sizes and their visualization in Python.
+This library aids in the analysis of spectrums with different local context sizes and their visualization.

-Please see [Contributing](#contributing) for feature requests and an intended roadmap.

 <br>